DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - For exam prep, understand how the concepts are integrated into your environment; this is not a step-by-step technical configuration, but the process of the implementation — where you start, in which order it occurs and how you finish
     - ⭐When developing an organization's information security budget, it is important that the  expected risk can be managed appropriately with the funds allocated.
     - ⭐The annual costs of safeguards should not exceed the expected annual cost of asset value loss.
+    - ⭐The result of the applied countermeasure should make the cost of an attack greater for the perpetrator than the derived benefit from an attack;
+    - ⭐The countermeasure should provide a solution to a real and identified problem;
+    - ⭐The benefit of the countermeasure should be testable and verifiable.
     - Bear in mind that security should be designed to support and enable business tasks and functions
       - security controls, countermeasures, and safeguards can be implemented administratively, logically / technically, or physically
       - these 3 categories should be implemented in a conceptual layered defense-in-depth manner to provide maximum benefit